9 Landscaping Ideas for a Small Front Yard

 What is the Best Hardscaping Option for a Small Front Yard?

-Fencing is a must in many small front yards.
-You’ve got several options that work well:
+Fencing is a must in many small front yards, but you’ve got several options that work well:

 Landscaping a small front yard is no small feat, but you don’t have to tackle these projects all on your own.
 Call in help from local landscaping pros, and they’ll survey your property to develop a custom plan that incorporates your goals.